 The second problem is that it ignores the first two-thirds of 1300 word DPRK article.
 This states unequivocally that the DPRK perceives an existential threat from US military exercises using nuclear-armed weapons systems, in addition to UNSC sanctions.
 Despite the fact that Koreans “have neither shot even a single arrow nor thrown a single stone at the land of the U.S.” throughout history, the DPRK must conclude the US intends to “swallow up the DPRK” (Ibid).
 The framing of this NYT article is made possible by ignoring the deterrence message of the majority of the article and cherry-picking the most threatening quotes from the two versions, then labeling it all ‘bluster.’
 This is, however, very consistent with how most American news media represented this DPRK statement.

-This author wrote to the NYT Standards Department that Choe had misrepresented the deterrence language of the article and its unambiguous emphasis on the threat posed by the military exercises.
+I wrote the NYT Standards Department arguing Choe had misrepresented the deterrence language of the article and its unambiguous emphasis on the threat posed by the military exercises.
 Choe responded through the Standards editor that “any reporter or analyst” knows that the DPRK is “playing with” the “fear among the US and its allies” that the US is getting closer to a nuclear-tipped missile in the context of prospective UNSC sanctions.
 Choe apparently considers the exercises to be irrelevant to the statement.
 Existential deterrence is ‘playing with the fear of the adversary,’ and given the majority of the KCNA article’s language and upcoming UNSC sanctions, a reasonably objective news article would tie these are statements directly to the perceived military threat posed by US/ROK exercises.

 Beyond the perceived military threat posed by these exercises, acting out scenarios themselves create and reinforce “a sensorial environment in which perceptions are created” through a reasonably plausible narrative that derives from the imagination (Aradau and Munster 2011: 75).
 Military exercises are “spectacles, theatrical arrangements” (Ibid) intended to materialize the threat and rehearse offensive tactics – likely really targeting China and Russia – in a context where this is internationally legitimate.
 Cumings (2003: 201-2) notes that these exercises are among the few places the US army “can flex its muscles against a real, live enemy […] hold war games, gain field experience for officers, and plan incessantly about how to fight the next war.”